joysmith/Shri-Shankaracharya-Technical-Campus/CISCO/Readme.md

-# You MUST use CHROME BROWSER
+# You MUST use CHROME BROWSER on Desktop/Laptop

 - no firefox
 - no edge
 - no safari
 - no brave, so on and so forth
+- no smart phone
+- no tablet

 ## CISCO walkthrough